07akioni/lyla/README.md

 A fully typed HTTP client with explicit behavior & error handling.

 > [!IMPORTANT]
-> If you only want support browser environment, you should use package `@lylajs/web` instead of `lyla`.
+> If you only want to support browser environment, you should use package `@lylajs/web` instead of `lyla`.

 | Environment          | Package        | Note                                                                                            |
 | -------------------- | -------------- | ----------------------------------------------------------------------------------------------- |